Two decades is an esteemed milestone, and Marshfield Fire & Rescue’s Deputy Chief Pete Fletty and Deputy Chief Steve Bakos are celebrating.

 When Bakos and Fletty were hired, the fire service industry was competitive.
 Nowadays, it can be challenging to find qualified applicants.

 “It’s just weird how things change in the 20 years.
 Twenty years ago, it wasn’t uncommon to be up against 200 other applicants for one or two positions.
 In today’s world, we’re getting maybe 20 applicants,” said Fletty.
-“It doesn’t seem like there aren’t as many people interested in this field anymore, but this is a rewarding career and you can support a family.”
+“It doesn’t seem like there are as many people interested in this field anymore, but this is a rewarding career and you can support a family.”

 “If you’re thinking about it, get on a waiting list now.
 Join a volunteer department to get some experience that way,” said Fletty.
 “Also, start the medical side of what we do.
 You have to work your way up to EMT Basic.
 If you don’t like the EMS side of it, you’re probably not going to like the job a whole lot.”